ets-labs/python-dependency-injector/docs/introduction/di_in_python.rst

 - **High cohesion**.
 High cohesion is like using the screws.
 Very easy to disassemble and assemble back or assemble a different way.
 It is an opposite to high coupling.

-High cohesion often correlates with loose coupling, and vice versa.
+Cohesion often correlates with coupling.
+Higher cohesion usually leads to lower coupling, and vice versa.

 Low coupling brings a flexibility.
 Your code becomes easier to change and test.